-I will advise you that further tests and inspections will be required if the owner/occupier (if present) does not provide evidence of appropriate installation and/or maintenance, or the client requires assurance as to their condition, capability and safety.
+The surveyor will advise you that further tests and inspections will be required if the owner/occupier (if present) does not provide evidence of appropriate installation and/or maintenance, or the client requires assurance as to their condition, capability and safety.

-My assessment will include such external features as retaining walls, gardens, drives, paths, terraces, patios, steps, hard-standings, dropped kerbs, gates, trees, boundary walls, fences, non-permanent outbuildings, rights of way, and so on.
+The assessment will include such external features as retaining walls, gardens, drives, paths, terraces, patios, steps, hard-standings, dropped kerbs, gates, trees, boundary walls, fences, non-permanent outbuildings, rights of way, and so on.

-My inspection will also include the inside and outside of all permanent outbuildings not attached to the main dwelling.
+The inspection will also include the inside and outside of all permanent outbuildings not attached to the main dwelling.
 This includes garages, summer houses, substantial greenhouses, follies and leisure buildings, but not the leisure facilities inside, for example swimming pools, saunas, fitness gyms, and so on.

 Specific defective features and other matters associated with the grounds can be costly to resolve and may affect your purchase decision.
-Consequently, I will fully account for these.
+Consequently, the surveyor will fully account for these.
 Examples include assessing retaining walls in danger of collapsing, deeply sunken paths or driveways, dilapidated boundary walls or fences and the legal and insurance implications.